JetBrains/rd/README.md

 ### How to connect processes

-Generally it depends on the architecture.
+Generally, it depends on the architecture.
 But in standard Client-Server architecture through localhost connection framework's classes are suitable.

 ### C#